egandro/kindtool-examples/docs/ingress.md

 ## Pitfalls

-If you use multiple worker nodes, e.g. Kindfile has this entry
+If you use multiple worker nodes, e.g. kindfile.yaml has this entry

 ```
 worker_nodes=3